FunnyKoalaBear/cookGPT/README.md

 ## 🤖 AI Integration

-### OpenAI Features
+### OpenRouter Features
-The application integrates with OpenAI's GPT API to provide:
+The application integrates with OpenRouter's GPT API to provide:

 - **Recipe Generation**: Create recipes based on available ingredients
 - **Meal Planning**: Smart meal suggestions for the week